AyushmanJena/ObsidianBackup/ANGULAR/Angular Course Udemy/00 Readme.md

 1. Introduction
 2. Angular Essentials
 3. Basics
+4. Services and Dependency Injection
+5. RxJS and Observables

-4. Forms
+6. Forms
-5. Modules
+7. Modules
-6. Routing
+8. Routing
-7. Handling HTTP Requests and Responses
+9. Handling HTTP Requests and Responses
+10. Authentication and Route Protection

 New Angular 16 and above